cepei-admin/actores-y-datos/readme.md

 # actores-y-datos

-This Project is based in the [Angular Seed project](https://github.com/angular/angular-seed) and all commands from there work in this project too.
+This Project is based in the [Angular Seed project](https://github.com/angular/angular-seed) and all commands from there work in this project too..